merll/docker-map/docs/guide/containers/client.rst

 be a default client, which is used whenever a container map or container configuration does not explicitly state a different set of clients.

-Clients are configured with :class:`~dockermap.map.config.ClientConfiguration` objects, which are passed to the :class:`~dockermap.map.client.MappingDockerClient` constructor::
+Clients are configured with :class:`~dockermap.map.config.client.ClientConfiguration` objects, which are passed to the :class:`~dockermap.map.client.MappingDockerClient` constructor::

     from dockermap.api import ClientConfiguration, MappingDockerClient